Top 5 Zip competitors to consider in 2026

 So, how do you actually choose one?

-Your procurement function’s maturity and team size
+Your procurement function’s maturity and team size:

 If your current procurement team is a one-person function (or still evolving), prioritize tools that are easy to adopt, require minimal admin, and deliver value fast.
 Mature teams may benefit more from deeper configurability and control.

-Current size and types of tools in your stack
+Current size and types of tools in your stack: NetSuite, Slack, HiBob, Google SSO, Jira, Ironclad, Airtable, just to name a few.

-NetSuite, Slack, HiBob, Google SSO, Jira, Ironclad, Airtable, just to name a few.
-Most modern companies run on a growing ecosystem of tools across Finance, Legal, IT, and HR.
 When evaluating procurement solutions, it’s worth understanding whether the platform is mainly built to orchestrate your existing stack (connect everything together), or whether it can replace and consolidate parts of it by handling more of the work end-to-end.

 You’ll also want to ask yourself a key question: Do we want to keep every system and add an orchestration layer or do we want to simplify by consolidating onto a platform that can do more in one place?